robrwo/Plack-Middleware-Text-Minify/README.md

 The callback takes the `PATH_INFO` and Plack environment as arguments.

-By default, it will match against any path.
+By default, it will match against any path except for HTTP status codes with no bodies, or request methods other than `GET` or `POST`.

 ## type